 The purpose of these gatherings is to support each other in ways that will educate ourselves and our youth as well as create community and foster a space for Adults Celebrating Youth.
 Together, through sharing biographies and family values, discussing adult modeling, educating ourselves about the changes at puberty, and determining the needs of our sons and daughters, we can support and nurture our youth across this important threshold.

-Inspired by these experiences along with a lifelong connection to indigenous cultures, I have authored and published three books: Human Fertility, Lessons in Support of the Inner and Outer Changes in Puberty and Lessons for Middle School Issues and Lessons Supporting the Development of Life Skills, Self -Knowledge and Social Grace are both curricula for middle school used widely both here and abroad.
+Inspired by these experiences along with a lifelong connection to indigenous cultures, I have authored and published three books: 1) Human Fertility, Lessons in Support of the Inner and Outer Changes in Puberty; 2) Lessons for Middle School Issues, Lessons Supporting the Development of Life Skills, Self -Knowledge and Social Grace both curricula for middle school used widely in the U.S. and abroad.
 The third work, Rites of Passage Workbook, Creating Ritual and Ceremony, aims to support individuals and groups in their own efforts to honor transitions we all experience through life’s journey.
 You can find these books, as well as other original teaching aids for the curricula, by clicking here.